DipFD, MBIFD, MBIE

 Alongside Jackie and Natalie working in the main office in Wimborne is Jackie’s sister Julie.

-Working between our two other branches are Teresa, Pauline and Nicky
+Working between our two other branches are Teresa, Nicky and Bea.

-Teresa has a background in nursing and has taken over the role as Donations Clerk alongside Pauline which runs from our West Moors office.
+Teresa Arnold has a background in nursing and has taken over the role as Donations Clerk = which runs from our West Moors office.
 Teresa has been with us since 2008.

 Funeral Operatives Team